dashnetics/documentation/docs/manuals/beginner/add-input.md

 :::note <h3 className="white">   you can add multiple validations on the same input </h3>
 <p className="white">

-for instance with age you may have a maximum AND minimum
+for instance with an input of "age" you may have a maximum AND minimum

 eg - to limit [age] input between 6 and 120